adamcarheden/schema-sure/README.md

 # data-true

-DataTrue is a framework for ensuring a set of related JavaScript objects are always in a valid state where "valid" is defined by a set of functions you specify.
-Think of it sort of like constrains and trigger in SQL, but for JavaScript objects.
+DataTrue is a framework for ensuring a set of related JavaScript objects are always in a valid state where "valid" is defined by a set of functions you provide.
+Think of it sort of like constrains in SQL, but for JavaScript objects.

-> DataTrue is ready for cautious production use, but has not had extensive real-world testing.
+DataTrue is ready for cautious production use, but has not had extensive real-world testing.
 See _Current Status_ below for details.

 ## Usage